adammurdoch/build-builder/README.md

 #### Generating builds

+- Android application
-- The Android application does not actually work.
-The Java and C++ applications can be installed and executed.
+    - Doesn't do anything, but can be installed and started.
     - Can include only a single Java project.
     - There are no instrumented tests.
 - No annotation processors are used.